Learn How to Grow Fountain Grass (Pennisetum)

 Again, watering at the soil level as well as providing proper spacing between plants to increase air circulation can also help to prevent this disease.

-You can learn more about how to treat powdery mildew in our guide.
+You can learn more about how to treat powdery mildew here.

 Best Uses